aseyboldt/fastq-rs/README.md

   sends each record to the other thread individually.
 Each send (I use a `sync_channel` from the rust stdlib) requires the use of synchronisation primitives, and three allocations for header, sequence and quality.
+  Collecting records in a `Vec` and sending only after a large number of them is available speeds this up from 150MB/s to 250MB/s.
 - `seqan` is busy allocating stuff, and uses (I think) a naive implementation of `memchr()` to find line breaks.
 - gzip decompression runs at about 320MB/s, so there is not much we can do